francov/elasticsearch-scroll-stream/README.md

 `ElasticsearchScrollStream` is a Readable Stream, so it supports all the methods of a classic `Stream#Readable`.
 In addition it exposes a `#close()` method to force the stream to stop sourcing from Elasticsearch.
+When the stream is done, it will contain an attribute `_total` that is the total number of matching documents, which can be useful if you forced the stream to stop.

 ## Installing